 Anxiety has been associated with several heart risk factors, including unhealthy cholesterol levels, thicker blood vessels, and high blood pressure.
 Both anxiety and depression are associated with a poorer response to treatment in heart patients, including a worse outcome after heart surgery.
 The role of anxiety disorders in triggering serious cardiac events remains unclear.

-People with obsessive-compulsive disorders can experience skin problems from excessive washing, injuries from repetitive physical acts and skin picking, and hair loss from repeated hair pulling (behavior known as trichotillomania).
+People with obsessive-compulsive related disorders can experience skin problems from excessive washing, injuries from repetitive physical acts and skin picking, and hair loss from repeated hair pulling (disorder known as trichotillomania).

 Physical Effects of Anxiety Disorders in Children

 Children with anxiety disorders often suffer from recurrent stomach aches.
 Anxiety is associated with a higher risk for sleep disorders in children, such as frequent nightmares, restless legs syndrome, and bruxism (the grinding and gnashing of teeth during sleep).

 A doctor diagnoses an anxiety disorder based on specific symptoms, how often they occur, how long they have lasted, and how significantly they interfere with daily functioning.

 The doctor may ask about emotional symptoms, such as:

 - Feeling irritable, annoyed, or angry

 - Feeling worried a lot about different things